-- 1. Employees who have reasonable cause to suspect abuse or maltreatment must notify a designated member of the safeguarding team, as soon as possible and within two hours.
+1. Employees who have reasonable cause to suspect abuse or maltreatment must notify a designated member of the safeguarding team, as soon as possible and any disclosure by a student must be documented as soon as possible (within two hours).
+This can be done either through our MyConcern system or directly to a member of the safeguarding team.
 The designated safeguarding team member will make a written log of concerns.
-The reporting employee will promptly record any verbal conversation and turn into the DSL if not already done at the moment of reporting. - 2.
-The designated safeguarding team member will confer with the designated safeguarding lead and inform the divisional principal and the Head of School.
+The reporting employee will promptly record any verbal conversation and turn it in to the DSL if not already done at the moment of reporting.
+The School follows the procedures outlined in Part One of KCSIE, which are reproduced below for convenience.
+This flowchart is reviewed annually.